HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+Surprisingly, not a lot has changed in the types of fonts served.
+About 75% of all font files are served as <a hreflang="en" href="https://www.w3.org/TR/WOFF2/">WOFF2</a>, about 12% as WOFF and the remainder as either octet-stream or
+TrueType Font—and then a whole bunch of random MIME types.
+This is fairly similar to [the results in the 2020 Fonts chapter](../2020/fonts#formats-and-mime-types).
+Fortunately, SVG and EOT font usage has almost disappeared completely.

-As noted in 2019, 2020, and—if there had been a fonts chapter—in 2021 as well: WOFF2 offers the best compression and should be the preferred format.
+As noted in 2019, 2020: WOFF2 offers the best compression and should be the preferred format.
 In fact, we think it is also time to proclaim:

 > Use only WOFF2 and forget about everything else.

 This will simplify your CSS and workflow massively and also prevents any accidental double or incorrect font downloads.
 WOFF2 is now <a hreflang="en" href="https://caniuse.com/woff2">supported everywhere</a>.
-So, unless you need to support _really_ ancient browsers, just use WOFF2.
+So, unless you need to support really ancient browsers, just use WOFF2.
 If you can't, consider not serving any web fonts to those older browsers at all.
 This will not be a problem if you have a robust fallback strategy in place.
 Visitors on older browsers will simply see your fallback fonts.

 ### Hosting